jimken123/jimken123.github.io/_pages/jetcim.md

 ### 2026-04-04 | #26 | -/122

 Two years ago I was on this one for Saint Patrick's Day with Finchi and family.
-Today it's the last chairlift of the 2025-2026 season, with Boí, Sairse, Papa, and Pau.
-See you all next season, when we have 35 new chairlift to find!
+Today it's the last chairlift of the 2025-2026 season, with Boí, Saoirse, Papa, and Pau.
+See you all next season, when we have 35 new chairlifts to find!

 <img src="/img/jetcim/IMG_20260404_114357.jpg">